 #52 Eat less meat NZ a more healthy vegetables which saves you money as well.

-#53 Eat out a lot less pack your will lunges and reduce your entertainment at cafes and restaurants.
+#53 Eat out less.
+Pack your own lunches and reduce your meals at cafes and restaurants.

 #54 Don’t buy plants.
 Collect samples of cuttings from neighbors or friends.